NASA Has a Way to Cut Your Flight Time in Half

 You've obviously not got family in Australia.

-Quicker = more comfortable (Score:2)
+Quicker = more comfortable (Score:5, Insightful)

+Yup...
+I flew to visit my parents who live about 530 miles, door to door, from my house.
+The airport nearest to them is smaller, and it costs more to go there, so we end up going to major one about an hour drive from their house.
+My airport is about an hour drive from my house.
+Now they used to say arrive an hour ahead of time for domestic, but after the TSA they've added an hour (2 for domestic, 3 for international) to their suggested arrival times... if I roll parking and such into that, that's three h

 How many flights overhead within a 30 mile radius?
-(Score:3)
+(Score:4, Interesting)

 I'm pretty sure I don't want busy restaurant background level noise going on continuously.
 That would suck.
 I don't even want quiet restaurant background noise going on continuously.